 Radiator set cooling air is drawn past the rear of the set by a fan which blows air through the radiator.
-Locate the air inlet to the rear of the set.
+Locate the air inlet to the rear of set and near the floor.
 Make the inlet vent opening 1-1/2 times larger than the radiator.

 Locate the cooling air outlet directly in front of the radiator and as close as possible.
-The opening size should be at least as large as the radiator area.
-Length and shape of the air outlet duct should offer minimum restriction to air flow.
-Use a duct of canvas or sheet metal between the radiator and the air outlet opening to prevent recirculation of heated air.
+The effective opening area should be 1.3 times as large as the radiator area.
+Length and shape of the air outlet duct should offer minimum restriction to airflow.
+Use a duct of sheet metal and canvas between the radiator and the air outlet opening to prevent recirculation of heated air and provide for flexible connection.